Clarifai/docs/docs/clarifai-basics/applications/collaboration.md

 :::note

-The collaborator you want to invite must have a registered account on the Clarifai portal.
+- The collaborator you want to invite must have a registered account on the Clarifai portal.
+- You can edit a collaborator's scopes at a later time.

 :::

 ![](/img/collaborator_scopes.jpg)

-:::important note
+:::info

 * Since API keys are tied to a specific user and a specific app, your collaborators cannot create their own API keys.